Startup Security Toolkit

 Does this assign responsibility automatically?

-No. It gives you the structure to document, review, and maintain ownership more clearly.
+No. It gives you the structure and artefacts to document and maintain ownership more clearly; a human decision is still required to name owners.

 Can this help with access approvals?